streamr-dev/network/packages/network/README.md

-The primary executable for running a broker node in the Streamr Network resides in the [streamr-broker](https://github.com/streamr-dev/broker) package.
+The primary executable for running a broker node in the Streamr Network resides in the [streamr-broker](https://github.com/streamr-dev/network-monorepo/packages/broker) package.
 Although _streamr-network_ contains a fully-operational minimal network node implementation, we recommend running the node executable found in _streamr-broker_ as it includes useful client-facing features for interacting with the Streamr Network.

+[streamr-network-tracker](https://github.com/streamr-dev/network-monorepo/packages/network-tracker) contains the code repository to develop and run the Trackers required by the Network Nodes for peer discovery.

 The [wiki](https://github.com/streamr-dev/network/wiki) outlines the technical and architectural decisions of the project.
 It provides thorough explanations of some the more involved features.